 JANUARY 10, 2010

 I intended to write a blog entry in late December with my predictions for mobile learning in 2010, but somehow never found the time.
 Mobile devices have certainly come into their own with champions and examples everywhere.
-I no longer feel that I am a single voice trying to convince of the importance of these ubiquitous capabilities to the future of learning. but "how?".
+Expect mobile learning to increase.

 SCORM Implementation Strategies For Mobile: mLearnCon